spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

 </details>

-## Configuring dependency injectors for Yves and Zed
+## Configure dependency injectors for Yves and Zed

 Add injectors for Zed and Yves and `ActiveProcess` and Statemachine mapping to the `config\Shared\config_default.php` file: